CommE2E/comm/README.md

-## SquadCal
+## Comm

-SquadCal is the working name of this open source messaging project.
-The goal is to create a chat app that:
+Comm is the working name of this open source messaging project.
-1. Is oriented around social planning,
-2. Can support large communities, and
-3. Is end-to-end encrypted.

 ## Repo structure